mikedpad/react-starter/README.md

-# Quick Notes
+# Parcel Starter

-A simple example of virtual post-it notes using React and Material UI
+A starting point for React apps using Parcel Bundler.